Population decline: Poland

-The Population of Poland in the last 20 years has caused many years of recorded growth and decline with the population.
-The recorded population of Poland between 2002-2006 had shown a decreasing trend while between 2007 and 2012 the population had an increasing trend.
-Though since 2020, Covid 19 has started to cause the population to decline rapidly, with over 117,000 people reportedly dying from covid 19 in Poland by October 2022.
-Poland also saw a large number of Ukrainian Refugees move into Poland, with over 7.8 million people having crossed the border by October 2022 between Poland and Ukraine since the war began, of which 1.4 million have stayed in Poland.
+The population of Poland in the last 20 years has caused many years of recorded growth and decline with the population.
+The recorded population of Poland between 2002 and 2006 had shown a decreasing trend while between 2007 and 2012 the population had an increasing trend.
+Though since 2020, COVID-19 has started to cause the population to decline rapidly, with over 117,000 people reportedly dying from COVID-19 in Poland by October 2022.
+However, Poland also saw a large number of Ukrainian Refugees move into Poland, with over 7.8 million people having crossed the border by October 2022 between Poland and Ukraine since the war began, of which 1.4 million have stayed in Poland.